eugenia1984/vue-crash-2024/README.md

 - defineProps (to pass props to a component)
 - slot (similar to children of React)
 - bind
-- ref
+- ref, reactive
-- computed (similar to dependency array of useEffect hook)
+- computed (similar to dependency array of useEffect hook).
+- lifeCycled methods: onMounted (similar to useEffect with [] as dependency array, call when the component it's mounted).
 - vue-router: RouterView, createRouter, createWebHistory, RouterLink, useRoute, not-found route, dynamic routes with :id.
+- @submit, .prevent, v-model (for forms)
 ```

 ---